All-staff emails are a blessing and a curse.

 They’re great because you can easily reach all employees on one of the most accessible and universal communication platforms: email.

-They can also help you make sure all employees get messages about company-wide initiatives and get all employees on the same page about company strategy and vision.
+They can also help you make sure all employees are on the same page when it comes to company strategy and vision, like getting messages about organization-wide initiatives.

 Every time we email all staff for something that only concerns one office, one business unit, or just a few locations, we’re basically spamming all employees with irrelevant information.

-Over time, the all-staff email can start to kill your email engagement.
-When employees frequently receive email that isn’t relevant to them from a specific sender (internally AND externally) they tend to start ignoring them — if they can’t opt-out entirely.
+Over time, the all-staff email can start to negatively impact employee engagement.
+When employees frequently receive email that isn’t relevant to them from a specific sender they tend to start ignoring them.

 What is an internal communicator to do?